 pip, python packages and venv2018-08-13

 Python package and virtual environment management can be a bit tricky.
 This post has some best and bad practices from a personal point of view.

 Do you know you can use your old and abandoned router as a switch and a WiFi extender?
 If you plug an ethernet cable to the router it will broadcast that connection through WiFi and the other remaining ethernet ports.
 So you can, for example, take the router to another room with poor WiFi signal

-Code in PyCharm in your PC and execute in a linux virtualbox
+Code in PyCharm in your PC and execute in a linux virtualbox2018-01-25

 I need to develop a software that only executes in Linux and I program in Mac.
 Moreover, I want to execute it in isolation as the software can potentially destroy the OS and I will run it with root.
 Let’s configure what we need to develop in our beloved machine A and run/debug in our

 How to install Virtualbox in Debian 9.
 An apt working way (because it was not going to be so easy…).